joe-irving/bcc-website/_posts/2021-06-26-press-release-eviction-protest.md

 ---
 layout: post
 title: 'Press Release: Save Barbican Community Centre'
-summary: Today, we the People of York are gathering outside the Barbican Community Centre to demand that this land be returned to the people.
+summary: Yesterday, we the People of York are gathering outside the Barbican Community Centre to demand that this land be returned to the people.
 image: "/uploads/fireplace.jpg"